JCSDA/jedi-docs/docs/developer/developer_tools/getting-started-with-gitflow.rst

    git branch -d bugfix/wrongoutput

-And/or, you can run this command periodically which will remove (:code:`-p` is for *prune*) any local branches you have that have already been deleted from GitHub:
+And/or, you can run this command periodically which will remove (:code:`-p` is for *prune*) any of your local branches that no longer exist on GitHub:

 .. code:: bash